Every day counts

 It’s so important to see somebody who went through the same experience and can tell you how it was.
 Survivors are amazing and empowering them is a crucial part of our work.
 Every year we have two main events for survivors: the camp and the Christmas gala.
-We show photos from events to the children in hospitals, they want to join, they want to be survivor.
+We show photos from events to the children in hospitals, they want to join, they want to be survivors.
 Some of them know each other, they met survivors in the hospitals, when they had been still fighting.
 Seeing them, surrounded by others in a different setting, celebrating their life… this is a miracle.

 This miracle was possible thanks to one person who believed things can be different.

 Katie Rizvi and her husband came to Cluj-Napoca in 1996.
-She saw kids at the oncological institute, she decided to help for few months.
+She saw kids at the oncological institute, she decided to help for a few months.
 After half a year she realized there was much work to be done.
 She started to collaborate with the university of psychology in Cluj, she trained the first volunteers.
-They helped the children to understand the procedure, the pain, taught them how to express feelings, prepared them for coming back to the society.
+They helped the children to understand the procedure, the pain, taught them how to express feelings, and prepared them for coming back to society.
 It grew fast, people were amazed.
 In 2008 we started to offer the service in other cities.

 Although the beginning was not that easy.

 It’s about openness.
 Katie at the beginning spoke with one doctor, telling about her vision and the doctor said she was a big dreamer, he did not believe in the idea.
 But after some time he came back and said: “I have to apologize, when I heard you talking about this project I thought you are so young, a dreamer, but you proved it's possible, everything you told me has become reality”.
 And in this reality we treat our job seriously, we have contracts with hospitals, but also with volunteers.
 They sign a contract for one year and come twice a week for two hours to the hospital.

 It's actually not a piece of cake to become a volunteer.